Dr Olalekan Adekola

 As a geographer, I adopt an interdisciplinary teaching approach that helps to develop meaningful links between different fields in ways that intrigue and motivate students, pushing us towards more powerful thinking in which we make comparisons, bridge disciplines, span eras, and encourage the application of knowledge.
 Integrating knowledge generated through my research into teaching help students to think outside the box and become better critical and independent thinkers.

 I lead the second year module “Sustainability: Global Environmental Challenges”.
-I contribute to other modules including Critical Thinking & Academic Skills in Geography; Geography Fieldwork Studies; Research Project and Dissertation.
+I contribute to other modules including Critical Thinking and Academic Skills in Geography; Geography Fieldwork Studies; Research Projects and Dissertation.

-I hold a Postgraduate Certificate in Academic Practice and is a Fellow of the Higher Education Academy (FHEA).
+I hold a Postgraduate Certificate in Academic Practice and am a Fellow of the Higher Education Academy (FHEA).

 I am interested in innovative interdisciplinary co-produced research positioned at the intersection of geography, environmental science and development studies.
 I use interdisciplinary perspectives to understand and proffer solutions to environmental challenges by feeding findings and outputs of academic research into policy.
 Specifically, I am interested in research that concern ecosystem service valuation, climate change governance, flood risk management, environment and natural resource politics.
 I am also interested in internationalisation and employability issues in higher education.